Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-During the 19th century, Alfred Bird discovered baking powder, which transformed flat pancakes into fluffy, light, and airy pancakes.
-Prior to the invention of baking powder, pancakes were dense, thick, and heavy.
+During the 19th century, Alfred Bird discovered baking powder, which transformed flat pancakes into fluffy, light, and airy ones.
+Before baking powder was invented, pancakes were dense, thick, and heavy.
 Baking powder helps create tiny air bubbles in the pancake batter, giving it a fluffy texture.

 Flour, Eggs, Baking Powder, Baking Soda, White Vinegar, Salt, Sugar, Milk, Butter and Vanilla Extract.